MattKevan/Dove-Seagull/_collect/genesis.md

 ---
-title: Genesis
+title: Paul Nash – Genesis
-artist: Paul Nash
+tag: Paul Nash
 categories: []
 layout: collection
-lead: Genesis was printed at the legendary Curwen Press and published by Nonesuch in 1924 in a limited edition of only 375 copies.
+description: Genesis was printed at the legendary Curwen Press and published by Nonesuch in 1924 in a limited edition of only 375 copies.
-section_id: 19099181
 thumb: ''
 banner-image:
-slug: paul-nash-prints
 tags: []
 image: "/v1527767934/Paul_Nash_Genesis_4.jpg"